 Our model can be given both a nominal and a real interpretation.
-Our presentation so far focuses on the nominal interpretation: the exchange rate is the price of one currency relative to the other, bonds pay in currency units, preferences of arbitrageurs concern their nominal wealth, the demand of currency traders is a function of the nominal exchange rate, and preferences of bond investors concern their nominal consumption.
-A difficulty with the nominal interpretation is that the demand of currency traders such as exporters and importers is better viewed as a function of the real, rather than the nominal, exchange rate.
-To make the nominal interpretation compatible with a real currency demand, we can replace the nominal exchange rate $e_t$ in (3.1) by the real exchange rate.
-This amounts to keeping $e_t$ inside the logarithm and adding $\alpha_e(\log(p{Ft}) - \log(p{Ht}))$ to $\zeta{et}$ , where $p{jt}$ is the price level in country j = H, F. Hence, under the nominal interpretation, we can take $\zeta{et}$ to be $\alpha_e(\log(p{Ft}) - \log(p{Ht}))$ .
-Our formal analysis in subsequent sections can accommodate this interpretation as long as we ignore inflation risk, i.e., assume that
+Under the nominal interpretation, emphasized so far, the exchange rate is the price of one currency relative to the other and bonds pay in currency units.
+Under the real interpretation, the exchange rate e_t is the real exchange rate defined as the price of goods in one country relative to the other and bonds pay in units of goods.

+A difficulty with the nominal interpretation is that the demand of currency traders is better viewed as a function of the real, rather than the nominal, exchange rate.
+To make the nominal interpretation compatible with a real currency demand, we can replace the nominal exchange rate e_t in (3.1) by the real exchange rate.
+This amounts to keeping e_t inside the logarithm and adding $\alpha_e(\log(p{Ft}) - \log(p{Ht}))$ to ζ{et} , where p{jt} is the price level in country j = H, F. In subsequent sections we present the nominal interpretation of our model allowing for a real currency demand and restricting inflation to be constant in each country: $\zeta{et} = \zeta_e + \alpha_e(\pi_F - \pi_H)t$, where π_j is the constant inflation rate in country j and ζ_e is a constant.
+In ongoing work (Gourinchas, Ray, and Vayanos (2024)) described in the concluding remarks in Section 6, we extend our analysis to inflation being stochastic and determined endogenously within a New Keynesian model.